titoBouzout/solid-windowed/readme.md

 ## Caveats

 - You are responsible for setting the height of the container item.
-Child will be 100%
+Child will be 100%.
+For example using this component on the `body` and having `<!DOCTYPE html>` will require to set the `height` of `html` and `body` to 100%.
+See https://github.com/titoBouzout/solid-windowed/issues/2 and https://stackoverflow.com/questions/32214152/why-does-height-100-work-when-doctype-is-removed

 ## Alternatives